 |Tachyarrhythmias||1, 8||8, 9||8||8||8,12||10||14|

 Chapters in Section I include many modalities that currently produce direct images of cardiovascular structures and their function (eg, coronary angiography, echocardiography, SPECT, and magnetic resonance imaging).
 Because the inexpensive and widely available electrocardiogram (ECG) is now being developed into an imaging modality, several chapters are devoted to considering the perspectives of standard scalar ECG, spatial dipolar electrocardiotopographic [DECARTO] imaging, the inverse problem of ECG (ie, deducing cardiac excitation patterns from body surface recordings), and autonomic modulation.
-Section II covers ...
+Section II covers the emerging ...